Gurkengewuerz/matrix-bot/README.md

 # Configuration ✒

+Register a new client (*preferably* using the [Matrix admin API](https://github.com/matrix-org/synapse/tree/master/docs/admin_api)).
+These credentials has to be set in the `config.yaml` afterwards.
+Note: to use the bot, you have to invite it into your room.
+It will join automatically.
+You can configure a room whitelist inside the `config.yaml`.

 1. Create a new user `useradd -m matrix` and enter its home directory `cd /home/matrix`
 2. Create a directory `mkdir matrix-bot` and enter it `cd matrix-bot`
 3. Copy the build binaries and the `plugins/` directory into the folder